Skip to Main Content

 The Law Library currently offers 4 public access computers that are available for conducting electronic legal research only.

-• All four public computers provide access to Index to Lexis, Westlaw, HeinOnline, Index to Legal Periodicals, VitalLaw, and PLI Plus.
+• All four public computers provide access to Lexis, Westlaw, HeinOnline, Index to Legal Periodicals, and VitalLaw.

 Public Access Computers - Acceptable Use Policy